sebbu/iControl-Web/README.md

       "cmd2": "http://cmd2Moff"
     }

 For a **sub page** you have to specify a `"subPageLabel"` and you can specify a `"color"`.
 The label and color are also used on the sub page as headline which is underlined with the color.
-It also has a `"controls"` array for the buttons, etc.
+It also has a `"controls"` array for buttons, labels and sub pages.

 Here is an example for a sub page: